celestiaorg/CIPs/cips/cip-28.md

 ## Rationale

-The rationale for this proposal is to set the transaction size limit to 2MiB, even with 8MiB blocks, to prevent issues with gossiping large transactions.
-Gossiping an 8MiB transaction without chunking could be detrimental to the network.
-This is a consensus-breaking change.
+This proposal aims to set a transaction size limit of 2 MiB, even with blocks of 8 MiB or larger, primarily as a preventative measure.
+Gossiping transactions approaching 8 MiB without chunking could potentially be detrimental to network performance and stability.

+The 2 MiB limit serves to:

+1. Maintain network stability
+2. Provide clear expectations for users and developers
+3. Safeguard against potential issues as network usage grows

+This approach prioritizes network-wide consistency and stability while allowing for future scalability considerations.

 ## Backwards Compatibility